Rescuing Wood Type

 A Unique Find

-I snatched it up and tucked it away, knowing that my other design & printing work and commitments would slow down at the beginning of the summer making room for me to attend to this new-to-me font.
+I snatched it up and tucked it away, knowing that my other design & printing commitments would slow down at the beginning of the summer, making room for me to attend to this new-to-me font.

 When I had time to inspect it, I was very surprised to discover a couple things:

-First, they were in regimented, multiple widths: thin, regular, and extended - with each size being designed at the exact same width across the the numbers.
+First, they were in regimented, multiple widths: thin, regular, and extended - with each size being designed at the exact same width across the numbers.
+This was a very cool find, the analog precursor to modern variable width fonts!
+In antique typography, the different widths had to physically exist and it was so exciting to find a set with multiple widths to view and use together.

 Second, I was surprised that the type was unfinished!
 I even did a quick scratch test on a non-printing surface to confirm it.
 This was very unusual.
 As far as I know all antique wood type manufacturers would have sealed and sanded the wood planks before the designs would have been carved.